 Geographic Description: Areas specific to inland waterway navigation.

-Spatial Resolution: An IENC dataset and Data Coverage must carry a value for maximum display scale.
-Each Data Coverage must also carry a value for minimum display scale.
-Values must be taken from the following table:
+Spatial Resolution: An IENC dataset and Data Coverage must carry a value for optimum display scale.
+Each Data Coverage must also carry a value for maximum and minimum display scale.
+Values for optimum and minimum display scales must be taken from the following table: